Heart murmur: Management

-A medical provider (e.g. doctor) may order tests for further evaluation of a heart murmur.
+A medical provider may order tests for further evaluation of a heart murmur.
 The echocardiogram is a common test used.
-This is also known as an "echo" or ultrasound of the heart.
 It shows the heart structures and blood flow through the heart.
 Further testing is usually done when symptoms that may be of concern are present.

 The need for treatment depends on the diagnosis and severity.
 In some cases, the condition causing the heart murmur may prompt monitoring.
 Sometimes, heart murmurs disappear on their own.
 This happens when the cause of the heart murmur is no longer present.
 Monitoring will help determine how the condition changes.
 It may stay the same, worsen, or improve.
 In other cases, the condition causing the heart murmur may not prompt any further tests.

 Treatment ranges from medication to surgeries.